 Dena Gregory Fisher, MPH, BS '97

-Dena is a Senior Communication Specialist at the American Institutes for Research.
-She currently provides communications support to the Federal government for HIV/AIDS prevention and treatment campaigns.
+Dena is a Senior Health Communication Manager at Communicate Health.
 Dena hopes to increase alumni participation across all generations of graduates of the School of Public Health - bridging the gap of soon-to-be and recent graduates to those who bring years of expertise and knowledge in the field of public health.
 Dena is really excited about the new research and programs at the School of Public Health as well as the University as a whole.
 She thought this would be a great way to get involved and share her passion of all things UMD with other alum.

 Vice President Professional Development